Why you can trust The Zebra

 Unlike car insurance, home insurance is not priced based on state-level legislation.
 Even so, major differences exist in home insurance costs on a state-by-state basis.
 Home insurance costs by state diverge depending on the number and total value of home insurance claims filed across the state, and depend on the price of the belongings and home you're insuring.

-The best way to acquire a cheap home insurance policy in Tennessee is to shop around and compare rates from as many companies as possible.
 Find out how much home insurance costs in Tennessee by referencing the below data.
 Remember: your rates will vary, depending on your coverage limits.

 Homeowners insurance rates in Tennessee vary based on the insurer you use.
 Shelter sells the cheapest home insurance policies in Tennessee — $1,421 each year.
 This compares favorably to the state's average cost of $2,033, providing a $612 price break on average statewide home insurance costs.